SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Doing HTTPS calls without CA certificates will make it impossible for the client to validate if a TLS certificate is signed by a trusted CA.

 **Solution:** Make sure CA certificates are installed in the Docker image used by the container you are trying to inject env vars into (eg. `apt-get install -y ca-certificates`)

+## Troubleshooting

+### Where can I find logs and look for errors?

+Both the controller and the env-injector output logs, so use `kubectl logs` for inspection.
+There are also some events beeing written to Kubernetes, which can be viewed using `kubectl get events`.

+###

 ## Credits